Kyle Isbel Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.32).
+- The Mets have a 4.34 team ERA that ranks 18th among all league pitching staffs.

-- His last appearance came on Wednesday against the New York Yankees, when the lefty threw six innings, surrendering two earned runs while giving up six hits.
+- The right-hander last pitched on Thursday against the Washington Nationals, when he threw six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.